 Rinse your mouth and specifically the area around the hurting tooth as thoroughly as possible.
 Floss as well.
 We strongly recommend that you not place an aspirin on the tooth because this could burn the gum tissue.
 If you have taken these steps and the tooth is still painful, contact our office immediately.

-As a conservative dentist, Dr. Erro always prefers to help patients retain their teeth or as much original tooth structure as possible.
+As a conservative dentist, Dr. Barsky always prefers to help patients retain their teeth or as much original tooth structure as possible.
 However, there are instances when a tooth simply cannot be saved.
-When this happens, Dr. Erro and his team will perform a simple extraction under local anesthetic.
+When this happens, Dr. Barsky and his team will perform a simple extraction under local anesthetic.
 And before the tooth is even extracted, we will talk to you about the appropriate restoration, so your smile remains complete.

 Temporary Crown Comes Loose